-Michael Chiacos leads CEC’s transportation program, where he focuses on encouraging alternative transportation and a transition to more fuel efficient and alternative fueled vehicles.
+Michael Chiacos leads CEC’s energy and transportation programs, where he focuses on renewable energy, green building, alternative transportation and more fuel efficient and alternative fueled vehicles.
 He is the principal author of CEC’s Transportation Energy Plan, a comprehensive look at the various technologies, strategies, policies, modes and other options for reducing fossil fuel use in the transportation sector.
-He also manages grants from the California Air Resources Board and the EPA to bring more alternative fueling stations and plug-in hybrids to our region.
+Current projects include regional electric vehicle readiness planning and infrastructure, real time carpooling, and energy and transportation policy work.

 Eileen Daley has been an integral part of the CEC since 2001.
 She brought with her a varied business background, including everything from assisting with large studio photographic productions for 10 years to developing mail order systems for new health product suppliers.
 Eileen has called Santa Barbara home for over 25 years now, but took time away to ride her bike across the United States!
 Eileen is car-free and rides her bike to work every day.

 Donor Relations Manager